nodejs/node/doc/api/fs.md

 * {number|bigint}

-A numeric device identifier if the file is considered "special".
+A numeric device identifier if the file represents a device.

 ### `stats.size`